 Scrape parts with a wire brush or use a bake oven rather than liquid cleaners.
 Arrange drip pans, drying racks and drain boards so that fluids are directed back into the sink or the fluid holding tank.
 Do not wash parts or equipment in a parking lot driveway or street because, if not properly disposed of, these fluids will eventually make their way into our drinking water supply

 Place drip pans underneath to capture fluids.
 Use absorbent cleaning agents instead of water to clean work areas.

 Metal Grinding & Polishing:

 Keep a bin under your lathe or grinder to capture metal filings.
 Send uncontaminated filings to a scrap metal recycler for reclamation.
 Store metal filings in a covered container or indoors.

-Follow your hazardous materials response plan, as filed with your local fire department or other hazardous materials authority.
-Be sure that all employees are aware of the plan and are capable of implementing each phase of the plan.
-Use dry methods for spill cleanup (sweeping, absorbent materials, etc.).
-To report serious spills, call 911.
+Each automotive shop should have a written hazardous materials response plan that has been as filed with your local fire department or other hazardous materials authority.
+Each employee should be aware of the plan and should be properly trained and capable of implementing each phase of the plan.
+For example, use dry methods for spill cleanup (sweeping, absorbent materials, etc.).
+For serious spills, especially those that could cause a fire or drain into our waterways, call 911.

 Wash vehicles where the wash water can soak into grass, gravel or be diverted to nearby landscaping, away from the street and storm drains.
 Preferably, take vehicles to a professional car wash that recycles their was water (most do).
 This will not only cut down on water pollution entering the storm sewer system, but also conserve water.
 Phosphate free and biodegradable soaps are also better for the environment.